IGross2022/UDACITY_DS_Project1_Blog/README.md

 My educational blog which contains anayses based on results achieved in iroject1.ipynb

+**Data used**

-The project uses datasets from this location https://www.kaggle.com/datasets/airbnb/seattle/data
+The project uses datasets with Airbnb activity in Seattle.
+Files are located on https://www.kaggle.com/datasets/airbnb/seattle/data

-The following Airbnb activity is included in this Seattle dataset:
+**File description** The following Airbnb activity is included in this Seattle dataset:

 Listings, including full descriptions and average review score.
 Reviews, including unique id for each reviewer and detailed comments.